Ejipuh/Plantey-Garden/P- Create a digital garden with chosen Obsidian notes.md

 ---
-Unclear things I found
+Unclear Parts of Reading to Learn from
-- I'm not a programmer, so it would be really helpful for 1. to have this...
+- I'm not a programmer, so it would be really helpful for 1) & 2) to have options to figure out exactly what the different things are.
+	- Relating to this point: *If you see anything confusing here, or things that I'm not giving enough context for, I would really appreciate it if you let me know.
+I want to make this easy to read and understand so that I can share it confidently with others.
+Shoot me a Tweet at [@plantey_tools](https://twitter.com/plantey_tools)*

 ---
-tags: #garden, #activeProject
+tags: #garden, #activeProject, #publicBuild